ScaDS/SlideInsights-for-BIDS-lecture-25/README.md

 # Slide Insights for the BIDS Lecture 2025
-This repository helps preparing for the BIDS lecture (authored by Robert Haase) exam by generating exam-like questions and searching for the corresponding slides in the slide deck from the lecture.
+This repository helps preparing for the [BIDS lecture 2025](https://zenodo.org/records/15698366) (authored by Robert Haase) exam by generating exam-like questions and searching for the corresponding slides in the slide deck from the lecture.